Steve Linde

-Steve Linde (סטיב לינדה; born April 23, 1960) is features editor at Jewish News Syndicate, a former editor-in-chief of The Jerusalem Post (2011-2016), and a former editor-in-chief of The Jerusalem Report (2017-2024).
+Steve Linde (סטיב לינדה; born April 23, 1960) is features editor at Jerusalem News Syndicate, a former editor-in-chief of The Jerusalem Post (2011-2016), and a former editor-in-chief of The Jerusalem Report (2017-2024).

 Early life

-Linde was born in Harare, Zimbabwe, to Jewish parents, Roseve (Saacks) and Hilyer Linde, and grew up in Durban, South Africa.
+Linde was born in Harare, Zimbabwe, to Jewish parents, Roseve (Saacks) and Hilyer Samuel Linde, and grew up in Durban, South Africa.
 At 15, he attended a four-month "ulpan" study program at Jerusalem’s Kiryat Moriah with 50 other Jewish South African students, under the supervision of Hebrew teacher Dr. Issy Fisher and his wife, Judy, which he said "cemented my love of Israel forever."
 He matriculated in 1977 from Carmel College, where he was head boy and earned an honors blazer, with colors in academics, athletics, rugby and debating.
 After completing a one-year program at the Hebrew University of Jerusalem's Rothberg International School, he received a bachelor's degree in Journalism and Media Studies from Rhodes University, followed by graduate degrees in sociology from the University of KwaZulu-Natal and journalism from the University of California at Berkeley.
 He wrote his sociology thesis on the emergence of Mohandas Gandhi as a charismatic leader in South Africa (under the supervision of Fatima Meer), and his journalism thesis on the homeless in Berkeley (under the supervision of Ben Bagdikian and Bernard Taper).